Xor-el/DelphiBigNumberXLib/README.md

       in order to avoid issues with "Non-terminating decimal expansion" like (1/3) since this Library is an "Unlimited" Precision Library.
-      When using the "Chaining Mode", do note that it uses Left to Right precedence rather than "PEDMAS" or "BODMAS".
+      When using the "Chaining Mode", do note that it uses Left to Right precedence rather than "PEMDAS" or "BODMAS".
-      In order to use "PEDMAS" or "BODMAS" precedence in Chaining Mode, you have to group the preferred operations in Parenthesis.
+      In order to use "PEMDAS" or "BODMAS" precedence in Chaining Mode, you have to group the preferred operations in Parenthesis.

     3. Note that when using the Double Constructor of "TDecimalX",